cortexjs-legacy/the-handbook-of-cortex/know_cortex/README.md

 Cortex is especially suitable for large projects because it helps us break down the logic into modular pieces.

-> We never make toys.

-Cortex has been used in production in [dianping.com](http://t.dianping.com), the largest leading local life information and trading platform in China, for years.

 Small projects could also benefit from cortex, just install our best buddy jquery, or bootstrap, then focus on the work to bring your brilliant ideals into reality!